Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-table.md

 A table is an arrangement of information in rows and columns containing cells that make it easy to compare and highlight information.
 They allow tabular information to be presented in a two-dimensional grid, such data is easier to read in tabular form.

-This allows a user, who does not have a vision problem, to quickly make visual associations between table data and its headings.
+This allows a user, who does not have a vision problem, to quickly make visual associations between table data and its table headings.

-However, a blind user will not have access to all these links between the information, it is for this reason that it is important that the tables are implemented with the appropriate HTML markup so that they are the most accessible. possible for assistive technologies.
+However, a blind user will not have access to all these relations between the information, it's the reason why it is important that the tables are implemented with the appropriate HTML markup so that they are the most accessible possible for assistive technologies.

 In the rest of this article, we will see the main rules to follow to obtain an accessible table.

 ### Add a caption/title to your table

 It is important to define a title for your table.
 Concise and relevant, this text will indicate its content as well as the type of data it contains.
-It must be associated with the table using the <code>caption</code> element and must be the first element after the opening <code>table</code> element.
+It must be associated with the table using the <code>caption</code> element and must be the first element after the opening <code>table</code> tag.
 You can also use a <code>h1,h2...</code> title placed in the code just before the table as another way to associate a title.

 #### Example <code>caption</code>
 <pre><code class="html">